 2. The basics of washing clothes

-Choosing the right washing program:
+Choosing the right wash programme:

 Detergent dosage:

-3. Drying laundry
+3. Drying clothes

 Air dry: